bitcoin/bitcoin/share/certs/PrivateKeyNotes.md

-Windows binaries are reproducibly 'gitian-built', and the setup.exe file created by the NSIS installer system is a 7zip archive, so you could check to make sure that the bitcredit-qt.exe file inside the installer had not been tampered with.
+Windows binaries are reproducibly 'gitian-built', and the setup.exe file created by the NSIS installer system is a 7zip archive, so you could check to make sure that the credits-qt.exe file inside the installer had not been tampered with.
 However, an attacker could modify the installer's code, so when the setup.exe was run it compromised users' systems.
 A volunteer to write an auditing tool that checks the setup.exe for tampering, and checks the files in it against